JustinToribio/cleaning-nyc-hs-data/README.md

 ## Installing and running the project

-### Download the data
+### Download the project
 * Clone this repo to your computer.
 * Do not alter the folder/file structure or the file references in the Jupyter Notebook will break.

-### Make sure you have the "conda" package manager installed
+### Make sure you have the `conda` package manager installed
 * If you don't, follow the instructions [here](https://conda.io/docs/user-guide/install/index.html).

 ### Reproduce the analysis environment and launch the Jupyter Notebook
-* From the command line, run the following commands:
+* From the command line, make sure you are in the `/cleaning-nyc-hs-data` working directory.
+* Run the following commands:
 * Reproduce the analysis environment: `conda create --name env --file requirements.txt`.
 * Activate the environment: `source activate env`.
-* Make sure you are in the `/cleaning-nyc-hs-data` working directory.
 * Launch the Jupyter Notebook: `jupyter notebook notebooks/1.0-jt-clean-nyc-hs-data.ipynb`.

 ### Run the Jupyter Notebook
-* From the Jupyter Notebook:
+* From the Jupyter Notebook `1.0-jt-clean-nyc-hs-data.ipynb`:
 * To run each cell one at a time: click `Run` in the top control panel or press `Shift + Enter`.
 * To run all of the cells: click `Kernel` in the menu bar and then `Restart & Run All`.
-* After the last code cell is run, the final cleaned dataset will be exported to a csv file named "nyc_hs_data_clean.csv" in the `data/processed` folder of this project.
+* After the last code cell is run, the final cleaned dataset will be exported to a csv file named `nyc_hs_data_clean.csv` in the `data/processed` folder of this project.

 ## Project Organization
 ------------